bonadocs/docs/docs/guides/widget.md

 ```

-We then go into our `mdx` and import the component and use it with the correct params.
+We then go into our `mdx`, import the component, and use it with the correct params.

 ```js
 ---